Staying on top of software development trends in the face of talent shortages and tight budgets is easier said than done.

-They made hard resourcing calls as inflation pushed up costs across the board, and the economic outlook deteriorated.
-So what did tech executives who managed through a rollercoaster year learn, and what will they be doing in 2023 to help deliver performance despite ongoing challenges?
+Industry leaders had to make hard resourcing calls as inflation pushed up costs across industries, and the economic outlook deteriorated.
+So what did tech executives who managed through a rollercoaster year learn about new software development trends, and what will they be doing in 2023 to help deliver performance despite ongoing challenges?

 Accelerance assembled an expert panel drawn from our clients and other industry influencers.
-Get their direct lessons learned and insights to help navigate what’s ahead.
+Get their direct lessons learned and insights to help navigate software development trends ahead.

 Hear what our panel of experts has to say from their front-row seats in the industry.

-Aravinda Gollapudi - Head of Platform and Technology at Sage.
-Sage is a UK-based market leader in cloud business management solutions, supporting millions of small and medium size businesses globally.
+- Aravinda Gollapudi - Head of Platform and Technology at Sage.
+Sage is a UK-based market leader in cloud business management solutions, supporting millions of small and medium-sized businesses globally.

-Our IT leaders covered hot topics such as dealing with economic uncertainty, securing new talent, managing the new remote work reality, using outsourcing to their advantage and planning to achieve their goals in 2023.
+Our IT leaders covered hot topics such as dealing with economic uncertainty, securing new talent, managing the new remote work reality, using outsourcing to their advantage, and what goal planning looks like in 2023.

 TOPIC: THE GROWING ECONOMIC STORM

 While all eyes were on the Federal Reserve for much of the year as it cranked up interest rates, and the stock market shed trillions of dollars of value as the outlook deteriorated, our featured companies were fully occupied getting on with business - and experiencing strong demand for their services despite the macroeconomic conditions.